 You’ll know you’re well on your way to your destination when your company is landing customers, getting regulatory approvals, obtaining partnerships with major industry players, and/or focusing less on research & development and more on sales & marketing.

-Although KUIC can’t guarantee your success, we can give you the best possible shot at it.
+Although KUCTC can’t guarantee your success, we can give you the best possible shot at it.